Darren Seals

-Darren Seals (May 15, 1987 – September 6, 2016) was an American racial justice, anti-police brutality, and anti-gun violence activist from Ferguson, Missouri who worked on the assembly line at General Motors.
+Darren Seals Jr. (May 15, 1987 – September 6, 2016) was an American racial justice, anti-police brutality, and anti-gun violence activist from Ferguson, Missouri who worked on the assembly line at General Motors.
 In September 2016, he was found shot dead in a burning car.
 St. Louis County Police are investigating his death as a homicide; they have not publicly identified suspects or motives.

 Early life

 Seals grew up in Ferguson, Missouri, a few blocks from the apartment complex where police officer Darren Wilson shot and killed Michael Brown.
 Seals had known the Brown family since childhood.

 Activism

 Seals was active in Ferguson, Missouri, protests in the wake of the police shootings of Brown and Cary Ball Jr., with his commentary appearing in media outlets, per CNN, "as he continued to be outspoken about racial issues after the Brown protests subsided."
-He co-founded Hands Up United, and The Washington Post described him as "among St. Louis’s most prominent anti-police brutality activists."
+He co-founded Hands Up United, and The Washington Post described him as "among St. Louis's most prominent anti-police brutality activists."

 Seals had survived a shooting in 2013, and attributed his commitment to anti-gun violence activism to that experience.

 In 2014, he joined the Fannie Lou Hamer Coalition and helped rally a movement to vote against the Democratic candidate for St. Louis county executive, by backing white Republican candidate Rick Stream.
 The move in the highly Democratic African American community was an attempt, as The Washington Post described it, to "demonstrate that their votes should not be taken for granted."
 He was an integral part of this effort.
 His leadership connected the community and politicians to move 22,000 Democratic votes to the Republican candidate.